Showing posts with label Quest - RPG. Show all posts

 Chill, relax, chat with the yocals

 Exploring Mitteldorf is exciting and bursting with fun characters, monsters, temples, stores, taverns, employment and more.
-I love the Olde English medieval setting which is portrayed and experienced in real-time, so day and night pass by with their own consequence.
+I love the Olde English medieval setting, which is portrayed and experienced in real-time, so day and night pass by with their own consequence.
 All the requirements we have in life exist here: eating, sleeping, health and personal safety when in dodgy locations - especially late at night.
-I find refuge (and a few ales) at The Hanged Man tavern is a good idea, but perhaps that's me?
-Just don't get too tipsy and end up in lockup.
-Ohhh, yes this is a game offering massive potential!

 Mitteldorf is bursting with places to eat, shop, trade and read messages...

-Mitteldorf has many interesting places to explore so don't rush and miss a thing.
+Mitteldorf has many interesting places to explore, so don't rush and miss a thing.

-Explore and turn over every stone
+Turn over every stone

 Arghh!!
 I've been caught again.
 I guess I look too dodgy?